mpi-sws-rse/jmc/src/main/java/org/example/runtime/runtime.md

 - `monitorList` : Stores the monitor objects and the threads that are waiting to enter the monitor.
 - `threadJoinReq` : Stores the thread that requested to join over another thread.
 - `threadJoinRes` : Stores the thread that another thread requested to join over it.
+- `assertFlag` : Used to inform the `SchedulerThread` that an assert statement is executed, and it failed.

 ### Methods